autoatml/autoplex/docs/user/rss/flow/input/input.md

 (ii) Example input script using CASTEP.

 Please note that the commands to run CASTEP are set via SETTINGS of autoplex as CASTEP is currently not integrated into atomate2.
 Typically, one uses a `.autoplex.yaml` file to define a `CASTEP_CMD`.
 Within the `.bashrc`, one then includes a `AUTOPLEX_CONFIG_FILE=/yourpath/.autoplex.yaml` statement.
-It is also possible to export the `AUTOPLEX_CASTEP_CMD=castep_binary_name` directly.
+It is also possible to export the `AUTOPLEX_CASTEP_CMD=castep_binary_name` directly, for example: `export AUTOPLEX_CASTEP_CMD='mpirun -np 64 /yourpath/castep.mpi'`.

+All allowed CASTEP keywords and definitions for setting up `.param` and `.cell` files can be found in the `autoplex` package at: `/yourpath/autoplex/misc/castep/castep_keywords.json`.
+Alternatively, ASE will generate the `castep_keywords.json` file automatically the first time you run an `ase.calculators.castep` calculation, although this process may be relatively slow.

 ```python
 from autoplex.settings import RssConfig